maslick/bundled-script-processor/README.md

 	• Executes your Python entrypoint (main.py by default) with the specified command (e.g. ["python3"]) and any additional arguments.

-4. Entrypoint override – Finally, it overrides the default ScriptProcessor entrypoint to point to this generated shell script, so SageMaker runs it automatically when the job starts.
+4. Entrypoint override – finally, it overrides the default ScriptProcessor entrypoint to point to this generated shell script, so SageMaker runs it automatically when the job starts.

-This design keeps the upload/extract/execute logic transparent to you, while still relying on SageMaker’s standard ProcessingJob mechanics.
+This design keeps the upload/extract/execute logic transparent to you, while still relying on SageMaker’s standard `ProcessingJob` mechanics.
 Additionally, it builds on the existing SageMaker ScriptProcessor API for tasks like compressing and uploading code to S3.

 ## 📦 Installation